Expressive Communication Center

 Please review the profiles below to identify the consultant best suited to help you as you prepare your presentation.

-Adrian Burgos is a fourth-year computer science major with a minor in communication.
-He is a mentor and the Events Chair of the Computing Organization for Multicultural Students, as well as a member of No Voice Zone.
+Adrian Burgos is a fifth-year computer science major with a minor in communication.
+He is a career development mentor and the Vice President of the Computing Organization for Multicultural Students, as well as a member of No Voice Zone.
 During high school, he won the Chairman’s Award for his presentation at a FIRST Robotics competition, and has now gone on to mentor high school students on Rochester’s city-wide FIRST Robotics Team with both programming and presenting.
-If you need help outlining, writing, or practicing your speeches, book an appointment with Adrian.
+If you need help outlining, writing, or practicing your speeches or interview skills, book an appointment with Adrian.

-Elena Desai is a third-year ASL-English Interpretation major and communication minor, and she is able to take appointments in English or ASL.
-In her free time, she loves being a member of RIT’s Vis Viva Dance program and Deaf Volleyball Association.
-She also enjoys hanging out with friends and getting some exercise by paddle boarding, kayaking, hiking, or hitting the gym.
+Elena Desai is a fourth-year ASL-English Interpretation major and communication minor, and she is able to take appointments in English or ASL.
+She enjoys hanging out with friends and getting some exercise by paddle boarding, kayaking, hiking, or hitting the gym.
 She is looking forward to working with you on brainstorming topics, building a strong outline, and practicing delivery.
-Work with Elena, and she will give you a kind, constructive critique and make sure your speech is a good balance between natural and rehearsed.
+Work with Elena and she will give you a kind, constructive critique and make sure your speech is a good balance between natural and rehearsed.

-Kora Lovdahl is a third-year computing security BS/MS student with minors in psychology and quantum information science and technology from Southeastern Connecticut.
-Kora currently a RA in Res Hall B for the second year in a row, living her best life in the shoebox dorm.
+Kora Lovdahl is a fourth year Computing Security BS/MS student with minors in Psychology and Quantum Information Science & Technology from Southeastern Connecticut.
 She discovered her love for public speaking in high school and won the Story Slam at Imagine RIT 2023.
 One of her passions is lacrosse; Kora has played for 13 years and is currently captain of the women's club lacrosse team on campus.
-She also love to knit, crochet, paint, garden, woodwork, and generally do anything with her hands.
+She also loves to knit, crochet, paint, garden, woodwork, and generally do anything with her hands.
 If you need support on your upcoming projects and presentations, come visit Kora in the ECC!

-Mikayla MacIntyre is a fourth-year applied statistics and data analytics BS/MS student with minors in communication and ecology and evolutionary biology.
-Having discovered her love of public speaking, she works as both a consultant and strategic communication specialist at the ECC and is determined to show others that it isn’t something to be scared of.
-Mikayla enjoys helping others create passionate and interesting speeches through positive feedback.
-To make sure your next speech is the best it can be, visit Mikayla today.
+Mikayla MacIntyre is an applied statistics graduate student.
+She recently completed her bachelor's degree at RIT as an applied statistics and data analytics major with minors in communication and ecology and evolutionary biology.
+Mikayla works as both a consultant and strategic communication specialist at the ECC.
+She has discovered her love of public speaking and is determined to show others that it isn’t something to be scared of.
+To make sure your next speech is the best it can be, visit Mikayla today!

 Kaatje Mayer is a fourth-year student majoring in communication here.
 "I love working at the ECC to pieces, and I enjoy every moment I get to work with my fellow students on their speeches and presentations," she said.
 "I look forward to our appointment together!"

-Carrie Rader is a third-year industrial engineering student minoring in communication.
-She just finished her first co-op at Inficon in Syracuse, NY, and enjoys creative writing and crocheting in her free time.
+Carrie Rader is a fourth-year industrial engineering student minoring in communication.
+She has finished two co-ops in Syracuse, NY and Cincinnati, OH.
+She also enjoys creative writing and crocheting in her free time.
 Carrie’s strengths include understanding the difficulties of presenting and narrowing down what to speak about.
 If you need help working through pre-speech anxiety and selecting speech topics, book your next appointment with Carrie!

 For Students